JannieI/canvas-workstation-V3/src/app/roadmap.md

     Data:
     ----
+    - cater for situation where one can define Schema before reading data - upload and store in DS definition!
+Also, what about validating data against this schema before loading - Ivan 2019-01-08

     - Discover DBs, ie IP, etc (Bradley)
     - reconsider Transpose option for pre-loading.
 May be useful for some datasets, but clearly not for SQL, etc.  And doubt if json files would need that.
 Can this be useful?
     - How do we treat sensitive data - that may not be seen by DBA.
 Keep it in Excel and reload each time ...